2020PB/police-brutality/all-locations.md

 In what appears to be the early AM of June 6th, police walk protestors backwards across the park.
 Footage shows that straggling protestors are met with pushing, shoving and beatings with batons.

-tags: baton, shove, strike, push
+tags: baton, shove, strike, push, protestor

 id: or-portland-18